szalontaijordan/uniscrape-server/README.md

 #### `GET /search/:searchTerm`
 #### `GET /search/:searchTerm/:page`

-The page param specifies the page to be returned.
+The `:page` param specifies the page to be returned.
 (1, ...)

 As a side effect, the searchTerm will be stored in the database among the last 10 searches, and will be suggested (this will be shared among all searches).

+A header must be specified with the request: `Authorization: Bearer <Google Auth Token>`

 Returns the results of a search on BookDepository, an array of `DepositoryBookItem`s.